jentery/engl391/index.md

 *Feedback*: I will provide feedback on each assignment according to its rubric, with most of my energies dedicated to your Activity Analysis (see #2 above), which will be incredibly important as you prepare your Player Story (see #5 above).
 If you respond to all assignments on time, then you will know 70% of your final mark by Thursday, April 6th (the last day of classes).

 *Exams*: I will distribute the questions for Take-Home Exams 1 and 2 *two weeks* in advance of their respective due dates.
 Responses will be short-answer, and the exams will be open-book, meaning you're allowed to use your notes, assigned readings, and other resources to address the questions.
 The exams will cover lectures, games, and readings in the course.
+There will be no multiple-choice questions.
 Please also note that I will not hold a final exam for this course during UVic's final exam period in April.

 *Activity Analysis*: This assignment will ask you to start conducting genre research for your Player Story.
 I will circulate the prompt for it *two weeks* in advance of the due date.
 To complete the assignment, you will need to [select a game](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) to study this term.
 I recommend submitting your response by Friday, February 17th.
-This way, you'll know 42.5% of your final mark before February 28th, which is the last day to withdraw from this course without penalty of failure.
-However, you are welcome to submit your response as late as Wednesday, March 1st.
+This way, you'll know 42.5% of your final mark by February 28th, which is the last day to withdraw from this course without penalty of failure.
+That said, you are welcome to submit your response as late as Wednesday, March 1st.

 *Workshops*: I will facilitate a series of writing and research workshops in late March.
-They will help you develop and refine your Player Story well before it's due on Tuesday, April 18th.
+They will help you to refine your Player Story well before it's due on Tuesday, April 18th.
 During these workshops, I will distribute worksheets for you to complete with peers in small groups and then return to me for assessment.

 *Player Story*: A "Player Story" is a methodology [my lab](https://uvicpraxis.github.io/) developed to engage genre and narrative in games.